Dardani: Classical antiquity

 In Dardania tribal aristocracy and pre-urban development emerged from the 6th–5th centuries BC.
 The contacts of the Dardanians with the Mediterranean world began early and intensified during the Iron Age.
 Trade connections with the Ancient Greek world were created from the 7th century BC onwards.
 The proto-urban development was followed by the creation of urban centers and the emergence of craftsmanship, and a Dardanian polity began to develop from the 4th century BC.
 Material culture and accounts in classical sources suggest that Dardanian society reached an advanced phase of development.

 The Dardani are referred to as one of the opponents of Macedon in the 4th century BC, clashing with Philip II who managed to subdue them and their neighbors, probably during the early period of his reign.
 The Dardani have remained quiet until Philip II's death, after which they were planning defection.
-However an open war have not been caused by their riots, since Alexander the Great menaged to have the full control of the kingdom and its army after succeeding his father to the Macedonian throne.
-Indeed the Dardani have not been mentioned in the ancient accounts concerning the events of Alexander's Balkan campaign.
+However an open war have not been caused by their riots, since Alexander the Great managed to have the full control of the kingdom and its army after succeeding his father to the Macedonian throne.
+Indeed, the Dardani have not been mentioned in the ancient accounts concerning the events of Alexander's Balkan campaign.
 It appears that the Dardani evaded the Macedonian rule during the Wars of the Diadochi between 284 BC and 281 BC, at the time of Lysimachus'empire.
 Thereafter the Dardani became a constant threat to Macedon on its northern borders.

 In 279 BC, at the times of the great Celtic invasion, Dardania was raided by several Celtic tribes on their campaigns that were undertaken to plunder the treasuries of Greek temples.
-During these events an unnamed Dardanian king offered to help the Macedonians with 20,000 soldiers to counteract the invading Celts, but it was refused by the Macedonian king Ptolemy Keraunos who, underestimating the Celtic strength, died fighing them.
+During these events an unnamed Dardanian king offered to help the Macedonians with 20,000 soldiers to counteract the invading Celts, but it was refused by the Macedonian king Ptolemy Keraunos who, underestimating the Celtic strength, died fighting them.
 Only at the oracle of Delphi the Celts eventually arrested and were defeated.
 Afterwards they withdrew in the north passing through Dardania, however they were completely destroyed by the Dardani.
 Further references to the Dardani are provided in the ancient sources describing Dardanian constant wars against Macedonians from the second half of the 3rd century BC.